Monobjc/nant-mono-package/README.md

 The script does:

-* The fetching the NAnt source code from CVS
+* The fetching the NAnt source code from GitHub
 * The building NAnt targeting the Mono 4.0 profile
 * The packaging the result into a package